Learning-aided Stochastic Network Optimization with Imperfect State Prediction: System Model

 \subsection{Discussion of the model}

 Two key differences between our model and previous ones include (i) $\bv{\pi}(t)$ itself can be time-varying and (ii) the operator gets access to a prediction window $\mathcal{W}_w(t)$ that contains imperfect prediction.
 These two extensions are important to the current network control literature.
 First, practical systems are often non-stationary.
 Thus, system dynamics can have time-varying distributions.
 Thus, it is important to have efficient algorithms to automatically adapt to the changing environment.
 Second, prediction has recently been made increasingly accurate in various contexts, e.g., user mobility in cellular network and harvestable energy availability in wireless systems, by data collection and machine learning tools.
 Thus, it is critical to understand the fundamental benefits and limits of prediction, and its optimal usage.
+Finally, note that the convexity of the problem (\textbf{P1}) depends largely on the structure of the feasible action sets.
+In the case, when all feasible action sets are convex, it can be shown that the resulting problem is convex using a similar argument as that in \cite{neelyenergy}.